neondatabase/website/content/docs/postgres/data-types-intro.md

 enableTableOfContents: false
 ---

 Learn about commonly-used Postgres data types with Neon's data type guides.
-For other data types that Postgres supports and additional details about the types outlined below, visit the official Postgres [Data Types](https://www.postgresql.org/docs/current/datatype.html) documentation.
+For other data types that Postgres supports and additional details about the data types outlined below, visit the official Postgres [Data Types](https://www.postgresql.org/docs/current/datatype.html) documentation.

 <DetailIconCards>